 3:17-19, “And with whom was He angry for forty years?
 Was it not with those who sinned, whose bodies fell in the wilderness?
 18 And to whom did He swear that they would not enter His rest, but to those who were disobedient?
 19 So we see that they were not able to enter because of unbelief.“

 There is a very important principle illustrated here about faith.
 And that is that we behave according to what we believe.
 Our actions reflect what we believe.
 Notice the last verse again, “So we see that they were not able to enter because of unbelief.”
 How do we see that?
 By what they did.
-Their sin and disobedience and refusal to follow God showed that they didn’t trust Him, that they didn’t trust His promises or His threats.
-God said you follow Me this way and all these good things are going to happen for you, but if you go that way all these bad things are going to happen to you, and the fact that they went the way God told them not to go and not the way God told them to go, shows that they didn’t trust Him.
+Their sin and disobedience and refusal to follow God showed that they didn’t trust Him, they didn’t trust His promises or His threats.
+God said you follow Me this way and all these good things are going to happen for you, but if you go that way all these bad things are going to happen to you, and the fact that they went the way God told them not to go instead of the way God told them to go, shows that they didn’t trust Him.

 We behave as we believe.
 It’s a common sense observation.
 If I’m sick and I want to get well, and you come to me and say “Hey, I’ve got this great medicine that I’ve found.
 It will cure you.
 I promise.”
 And I may say “Oh great.
 I’m sure it will.
 Thank you.”
 But then if I don’t actually take the medicine, if I toss it in the trash when I get home, then clearly I didn’t really believe you.
 If you go out for lunch this afternoon and you order a coke and it’s brought to your table and somebody says to you, “I wouldn’t drink that if I were you.
 I saw the guy in the back blow his nose in it.”
 Well, whether you drink it or not reveals whether you believe him.
 We behave as we believe.
-The Bible understands that if you believe God, not just in His existence and some facts about Him, but if you trust Him, then you will do the things that He tells you you need to do in your life.
-Belief and obedience always go hand in hand together all through the Bible.
+The Bible understands that; if you believe God, not just in His existence and some facts about Him, but if you trust Him, then you will do the things that He tells you need to do in your life.
+Belief and obedience always go hand in hand all through the Bible.

 There is confusion whenever a Bible reader doesn’t understand that.
-People read John 3:16 that wonderful verse, “For God so loved the world, that He gave His only Son, that whoever believes in Him shall not perish, but have eternal life.”
+People read John 3:16 (that wonderful verse), “For God so loved the world, that He gave His only Son, that whoever believes in Him shall not perish, but have eternal life.”
 And then they read something like Hebrews 5:9, “having been made perfect, He [Jesus] became to all those who obey Him the source of eternal salvation.”
 Or Matthew 7:21, “Not everyone who says to Me, ‘Lord, Lord,’ will enter the kingdom of heaven, but he who does the will of My Father who is in heaven will enter.”
 And they think, “Now wait a minute.
 John 3:16 says all those who believe in Jesus will be saved, but Hebrews 5:9 and others say it is those who obey Jesus who will be saved.
 Well, which is it?
 If you believe in Jesus will you be saved?
 Or do you have to obey Jesus to be saved?”
-The answer is “Yes!”
+The answer is “Yes and yes!”
 “Believe in Jesus” is like “believe in God” in Numbers 14:11 and Exodus 14:31.
 It’s not just to believe that He exists.
-It’s not even to believe a lot of facts about Him.
+It’s not even to believe a lot of the facts about Him.
 It is to trust Him.
-Think of the Sermon on the Mount where Jesus says very plainly “If your righteousness, if your obedience to the will of God, is like that of the Scribes and the Pharisees you’re not going to make it into the kingdom of heaven (Matt 5:20).
-If you’re somebody who hold grudges against people or if you have a practice of being dishonest or if money is the priority in your life, you’re on the wide road with most people headed to destruction.
+Think of the Sermon on the Mount where Jesus says very plainly “If your righteousness, if your obedience to the will of God, is like that of the Scribes and the Pharisees, you’re not going to make it into the kingdom of heaven (Matt 5:20).
+If you’re somebody who holds grudges against people or if you have a practice of being dishonest or if money is the priority in your life, you’re on the wide road with most people headed to destruction.
 But if you follow Me in being different, in being forgiving and honest and unselfish with your money and these other things, that’s the narrow path that leads to eternal life.”
 That’s what Jesus says.
 Do you believe in Jesus?
 Your life will answer that.
 If you trust Jesus you will follow Him in the way He says you need to live.

 The Hebrew writer keeps going in chapter 4, but we’ll save that for another time.

-God has brought us to the edge of the promised land, to the edge of rest from our journey, rest from our enemies, rest from the difficulties of this wilderness we’re in.
+God has brought us to the edge of the promised land, to the edge of the “rest” from our journey, rest from our enemies, rest from the difficulties of this wilderness we’re in.
 Very soon we can be in the promised land.
 This life is like a vapor that appears for a little while and then vanishes away.
-Very soon we can enter our rest in the promised land, if we will just trust God and follow Him.
+Very soon we can enter our rest in the promised land if we will just trust God and follow Him.
 So God appeals to you and me today.
 He’s saying to us, “Do not harden your hearts like they did in the day of trial in the wilderness.”

 – James Williams